micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 1.md

 God _is_ faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord. ## Sectarianism Is Sin

 ###### 10
-Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all [^d]speak the same thing, and _that_ there be no [^e]divisions among you, but _that_ you be perfectly joined together in the same mind and in the same judgment.
+Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and _that_ there be no divisions among you, but _that_ you be perfectly joined together in the same mind and in the same judgment.

 ###### 11
-For it has been declared to me concerning you, my brethren, by those of Chloe's _household,_ that there are [^f]contentions among you.
+For it has been declared to me concerning you, my brethren, by those of Chloe's _household,_ that there are contentions among you.

 ###### 12
 Now I say this, that each of you says, "I am of Paul," or "I am of Apollos," or "I am of Cephas," or "I am of Christ."